dmlc/xgboost/doc/tutorials/dask.rst

 Similar to non-distributed interface, we create a ``DMatrix`` object and pass it to ``train`` along with some other parameters.
-Except in dask interface, client is an extra argument for carrying out the computation, when set to ``None`` XGBoost will use the default client returned by dask.
+Except in dask interface, client is an extra argument for carrying out the computation, when set to ``None`` XGBoost will use the default client returned from dask.

 There are two sets of APIs implemented in XGBoost.
 The first set is functional API illustrated in above example.
 Given the data and a set of parameters, `train` function